rubiefawn/remedy/shimmer.md

 ### Material

-Material components with an asterisk (*) are consumed by the spell and must be provided.
+Material components with an asterisk (*) are consumed by the spell and must be provided, even when using an arcane focus.

 ## Spell Proficiency